cornerstonejs/cornerstone3D/common/reviews/api/tools.api.md

     // (undocumented)
     computeScaleSize: (worldWidthViewport: number, worldHeightViewport: number, location: any) => any;
     // (undocumented)
-    computeWorldScaleCoordinates: (scaleSize: any, location: any, topRight: any, pointSet: any) => any;
+    computeWorldScaleCoordinates: (scaleSize: any, location: any, pointSet: any) => any;
     // (undocumented)
     editData: {
         renderingEngine: any;